MohamedAAbdallah/Egyptian-ID-Validator-Py/README.md

 ## Usage

-You can use the package directly in your Python code.
-Here’s an example of how to use the `validate_egyptian_id` function:
+Integrate the package in your Python projects with ease.
+Here’s an example of using the `validate_egyptian_id` function:

 ```python
 from egyptian_id_validator import validate_egyptian_id